-At the First Missouri State Capitol State Historic Site, you can learn hands-on about early Missouri history.
+At First Missouri State Capitol State Historic Site, you can learn hands-on about early Missouri history.
 Learn basket weaving, butter churning or rope making from the talented staff, or take a tour and learn about Missouri’s early statehood.
-Tours happen every day on the hour and group tour rates are available.
+Tours happen every day on the hour, and group tour rates are available.
 Click on the links on the right for some resources for teachers.

-Special Events happen throughout the year.
+Special events are held throughout the year.
 Celebrate everything about Missouri from 19th century play to Missouri’s complex vie for statehood.
-Check this website periodically to see upcoming events.
+Click here to see a list of upcoming events.
 Many are free!

-Christmas Traditions is a big part of the holidays on Historic Main Street.
-The historic site offers candlelit tours, a holiday concert and a reading of the 1823 classic “A Visit from St. Nicholas.”
-These provide you with a historical glimpse into holidays past and a break from the bustle of shopping on Main Street.
+Christmas Traditions is a big part of the holidays on historic Main Street.
+The historic site offers candlelit tours, a holiday concert, and a reading of the 1823 classic “A Visit from St. Nicholas.”
+These activities provide visitors with a historical glimpse into holidays past and a break from the bustle of shopping on Main Street.

 Legends and Lanterns is another large fall event in St. Charles.
 The historic site participates in the pumpkin glow and hosts city storytellers in the backyard.